baskarmib/CodeNewbieFriendlyCompanies/README.md

 This repository is to track companies which are welcoming and friendly for CodeNewbies.
 In today's IT landscape it has become increasingly hard for CodeNewbies to land their first role.

-Feel free to raise a PR to add your company to this list.
+Feel free to raise a PR to add your company to this list of companies.

 Criteria to add your company -
 1. Companies should not use whiteboarding as part of their interview process.